orkes-io/docs/docs/codelab/helloworld5.md

 3. 12-18 (12 -6 PM) returns "afternoon"
 4. After 1800 (after 6 PM) returns "evening"

 Based on this data, a different set of tasks will be run.
+In this case we'll set a different variable for each time of day.

+## The Workflow

+The workflow is getting very long, so let's just walk through the differences.
+Here is the basics of the Switch task:

+1. The ```hour``` input parameter comes from the calculate_local_time_ref output.
+2. The expressing is a simple if/else statement in JavaScript (and minified).
+It defines the periods of the day, and returns the category.
+3. There are ```decisionCases``` set for each category determined in the switch case.

 {
   "name": "time_of_day",